psvensson/firebase-st/README.md

 getPath: path, deletePath: path, get: path query: query, putPaht: path obj: obj, pushPath: path obj: obj, patchPath: path obj: obj.

-pushPath adds new object to a path, pushPath pushes a new member of an array or an object of an existing path, pachPath replaces an existing path's proeprties with those proivded in the obj.
+putPath adds new object to a path, pushPath pushes a new member of an array or an object of an existing path, pachPath replaces an existing path's proeprties with those proivded in the obj.